AgenticMath: Enhancing LLM Reasoning via Agentic-based Math Data Generation: Appendix

 All models—including our baseline reproductions—are fine-tuned for 3 epochs using a global batch size of 96 on 6$\times$NVIDIA A800 GPUs.
+For reference, fine-tuning a 7B-scale model with 30K training samples takes approximately 3.5 hours under this setup.
 We adopt a peak learning rate of 1e-6 (5e-6 for DeepSeekMath-7B), combined with a linear warm-up over the first 3\% of steps and cosine decay thereafter.
 The maximum sequence length is fixed at 4096 tokens.

+During inference, we fix the sampling temperature to 0 to ensure deterministic outputs, and set the maximum generation length (max tokens) to 2048 for all models.
+We use a fixed random seed of 0 for reproducibility and set the number of inference trials to 1 for every evaluation.
+For our primary models, we adopt a standard Chain-of-Thought (CoT) prompting scheme.
+Specifically: